byuly/Sneaker-Collection-/README.md

 edit the sneaker or not.
 You can press yes then edit the sneaker from the list.
 - You can generate a third action related to adding X to Y by pressing view owned sneaker list or view wanted sneaker list.
 These lists are sorted as sublists of the all sneaker list, separated by if you own the sneaker or not.
-- You can locate my visual component by pressing the "press" button in the main menu.
+- You can locate my visual component via SplashScreen when started, and by pressing the ":)" button in the main menu.
 - You can save the state of my application by clicking the save button in main menu.
 - You can load the previous saved data in my application by pressing the load button in main menu.